What Is a Vet Assistant and What Do Vet Assistants Do?

 No This on-campus veterinary assistant certificate program has core courses in outpatient care, diagnostics & pharmacy, and surgery & anesthesia.

 The AVA credential is valid for two years.
 Although professional certification is not mandatory, it can indicate a job applicant’s knowledge of veterinary caretaking.
 As mentioned above, some states provide veterinary assistant certification.
 For example, the Texas Veterinary Medical Association (TVMA) offers the certified veterinary assistant (CVA) designation.
 Similarly, the Florida Veterinary Medical Association (FVMA) provides a CVA credential to qualifying vet assistants.
-Please check with local state boards of veterinary medicine to verify requirements and scope of practice restrictions.
+Please check with local state boards of veterinary medicine to verify the requirements and scope of practice restrictions.

 Career Outlook for Vet Assistants